 With COVID-19, dental practices across the country were closed to everything but emergency services.
-Now that things are slowly opening back up, many practices can offer regular dental services again.
-We want our patients to know that they can be safe in our office.
+Now that things are slowly opening up, many practices can offer regular dental services again.
+We want our patients to know they can be safe in our office.
 Dr. Greg Reece of Dentistry of the Queen City, a dentist in Charlotte, NC, explains the standard dental sterilization techniques used by this dental practice, as well as stricter ones for COVID-19.

 Following the Guidelines of the CDC and ADA

 These two agencies started working together in 1993 to develop and implement infection control and sterilization guidelines for the dental industry.
-They continue to make sure that the latest and best techniques and technologies are being recommended and used.
+They continue to ensure that the latest and best techniques and technologies are being recommended and used.
 A CDC document contains checklists and tools for dental workers to ensure they’re following the proper protocols, even without the threat of a pandemic.

 Personal Protective Equipment (PPE)

 PPE is a necessity for the safety of both our patients and staff.
 One of the most important components is disposable gloves.
 Gloves are changed between patients and when touching surfaces such as the computer.
-Depending on the dental services being performed, gloves may be changed multiple times with one patient to ensure cleanliness.
+Depending on the dental services performed, gloves may be changed multiple times with one patient to ensure cleanliness.
 Proper handwashing techniques are followed before a pair is put on.

 Both patients and staff get a form of protective covering to prevent bodily fluids from contaminating clothing or skin.
 Masks are a standard part of PPE but will be worn even when procedures aren’t being performed due to COVID-19.
 Eye coverings for dental staff are standard as well.
 Since it’s recommended that medical personnel don full-face shields for COVID-19 prevention, you may notice these being used as well.